adafruit/Adafruit-Pi-Finder/README.md

 # Adafruit Raspberry Pi Finder

-This set of utilities is intended to work with the [latest version of Raspbian][1], so please make sure you have installed Raspbian on your SD card before continuing.
+The Pi Finder is intended to work with the [latest version of Raspbian][1], so please make sure you have installed Raspbian on your SD card before continuing.

 You have your brand new Raspberry Pi, and you are ready to get hacking...
 Only